csu-hmc/opty/README.rst

 - Supports both trajectory optimization and parameter identification.
 - Easy specification of bounds on free variables.
 - Easily specify additional "instance" constraints.
-- Built with support of sympy.physics.mechanics in mind.
+- Built with support of sympy.physics.mechanics and PyDy in mind.

 Installation
 ============

-The core dependencies are as follows:
+The required dependencies are as follows:

 - python 2.7 or 3.5+
 - sympy >= 0.7.6